William Longworth

 William Longworth (26 September 1892 – 19 October 1969) was an Australian freestyle swimmer who competed for Australasia in the 1912 Summer Olympics.

 Personal

 He was born in Rix's Creek, Singleton, New South Wales, and died in Wahroonga, New South Wales.

 Swimming

-Longworth attended Sydney Grammar School where he excelled in athletics, swimming and rugby union.
-In January 1911, he won the 1320-yard freestyle in world record time at Australian Championship by 30 yards.
+Longworth attended Sydney Grammar School, where he excelled in athletics, swimming, and rugby.
+In January 1911, he won the 1320-yard freestyle in world record time at the Australian Championship by 30 yards.
 He defeated Cecil Healy and Frank Beaurepaire.
 In 1912, he won all the New South Wales and Australian freestyle championships from 100 yards to one mile.
 In 1912, he qualified for the final of the 100-metre freestyle, as well as for the semifinals of the 1500-metre freestyle, but due to illness he was unable to continue competing.

 Military

 Longworth enlisted in the First Australian Imperial Force on 13 September 1915.
 He served in France from November as a sergeant with the Anzac Entrenchment Battalion.
 He represented the A.I.F. in swimming.